Les Misérables (1948 film): Caccia all'uomo

-In France, Jean Valjean tries to steal a loaf of bread to feed his grandchildren, but is immediately taken by the police and sentenced to five years in prison, which becomes 18 due to his numerous attempts at escape.
-After his sentence is served, he is turned away by everyone, with the only positive gesture being given to the bishop of Digne, from whom he had stolen two candelabras, who convinces him to change his life.
+In France, Jean Valjean tries to steal a loaf of bread to feed his nephews, but is immediately taken by the police and sentenced to five years in prison, which becomes 18 due to his numerous attempts at escape.
+After his sentence is served, he is turned away by everyone, with the only positive gesture being given to the Bishop of Digne, from whom he had stolen two candelabras, who convinces him to change his life.
 He then builds a new identity as Mr. Madeleine, and becomes a successful industrialist.
 During these years, however, Inspector Javert has never stopped looking for Valjean and constantly searches for him.
-Valjean reacts by attempting to flee, but first fulfills a promise he has made to Fantina, a young woman driven out of the factory after it is discovered she has given birth at a young age and has to take care of her daughter Cosetta.
-She is temporarily entrusted to Mrs. Thenardier who, despite the money received from Valjean, treats Cosetta as a slave.
+Valjean reacts by attempting to flee, but first fulfills a promise he has made to Fantine, a young woman driven out of the factory after it is discovered she is an unmarried mother who has to take care of her daughter Cosette.
+She is temporarily entrusted to Mrs. Thenardier who, despite the money received from Valjean, treats Cosette as a slave.

 Tempesta su Parigi

 Fourteen years later, all the characters meet in Paris.
-Valjean has built a new identity like Leblanc and protects Cosetta, keeping her away from the world and unaware of their past.
-The Thenardier family runs an inn where Mario, the young revolutionary, is staying, and with whom their daughter is secretly in love.
-Mario flees from the police and hides in the Leblanc house, where he falls in love with Cosetta.
+Valjean has built a new identity as Leblanc and protects Cosette, keeping her away from the world and unaware of their past.
+The Thenardier family runs an inn where Marius, the young revolutionary, is staying, and with whom their daughter is secretly in love.
+Marius flees from the police and hides in the Leblanc house, where he falls in love with Cosette.
 Valjean is discovered by Thenardier, who intends to take revenge but is stopped by Javert.

 During the revolutionary uprisings of 1832, the fate of the various characters is fulfilled.
-Mario is injured and brought by Valjean to his father's home, police minister also thanks to Javert, who finally understands his mistake and leaves him free, but kills himself by leaping into the Seine.
-Mario reconciles with his father, and he and Cosetta can fulfill their dream of a relationship.
-They plan to marry, which is halted when Thenardier reappears and dies after shooting Valjean.
+Marius is injured and brought by Valjean to the home of his father, the police minister, and also thanks to Javert, who finally understands his mistake and leaves him free, but kills himself by leaping into the Seine.
+Marius reconciles with his father, and he and Cosette can fulfill their dream of a relationship.
+They get married while Thenardier reappears and dies after shooting Valjean.